rahul2863/Blog-website/README.md

 ### Authentication
 This blog website supports two methods of authentication:
 #### Google Authentication:
+Sign in using your Google account.
+#### Local Authentication:
+Sign in using a username and password.

 ### Viewing the Blog

 Open your browser and navigate to http://localhost:3000 to view the blog website.
 You can view all posts.